 When Forrest Gump was walking with his friend Jenny, with braces on his legs, some kids started bullying him and calling him names.
 So Jenny told him “Run, Forrest, Run” and those three words made him run fast and quick, without thinking about his disabilities, and thus he was able to overcome them, and be one of the fastest kids around.
 Forrest wasn’t the smartest kid in his town, and with a very low IQ, but he had a unique character that many of us lack, due to his learning disabilities probably, and that he never cared or paid attention to the way other’ saw him or his disabilities, and also due to his mother’s constant words of affirmation that he is no different than any other kid, he did not know that he had limitations, and that whenever he felt passionate about something he just did it, without a care in the world.
-In this masterpiece classic, “Forrest Gump” played by Tom Hanks, Forrest reached great heights and achieved things many of us only dream of, despite his disabilities, which worked in his favor.
+In this masterpiece classic, “Forrest Gump” played by Tom Hanks, Forrest reached great heights and achieved things many of us would only dream of, despite his disabilities, which worked in his favor.
 Some say because he was not aware that he had disabilities, and this made him believe that he can do whatever he wants.

 The mind shift, or paradigm shift as Stephen Covey called it, works like charm when applied properly.
 When your mind is convinced that you are able to do something or that it is doable, your whole body, your attitude & habits will work with you to achieve it, and do all what is needed, mentally or physically.
 Ironically, if you believe you cannot do something, it will be stamped into your subconscious and you will never be able to do it, even if you try.
 I saw an #impact_theory video recently where Trevor Mowad, CEO of Limitless Minds, was a guest on Tom Bilyeu’s show, and he shared an inspiring story about a young man who was a loser and always misses class and fails his exams, and one day he had to take the SAT test and got a very high score that made him change his life of a loser into a successful person and thus achieved amazing outcomes throughout his life.
 This same person who got the high score, found out many years later that his score was a mistake and that he actually got a very low score on his SAT.
 However, that mistake made him believe that he is capable of success and therefore he adapted the habits and lifestyle of a successful young man, and that made all the difference.